zhf883680/ha_xiaomi_home/README.md

 - Does Xiaomi Home Integration support multiple Xiaomi accounts?

   Yes, it supports multiple Xiaomi accounts.
-Futhermore, Xiaomi Home Integration allows that devices belonging to different accounts can be added to a same area.
+Furthermore, Xiaomi Home Integration allows that devices belonging to different accounts can be added to a same area.

 - Does Xiaomi Home Integration support local control?